daguenther/Z2A/Procedures/Administration.md

 # Bring your own device (BYOD)

-It is a emormous task to try and manage everyone's computer.
+It is a enormous task to try and manage everyone's computer.
 To cut down on strain, as well as IT cost, it is more feasible to try a BYOD approach.
 While this does mean that students are encouraged to bring their own device, a certain set of precautions must be in place

 1. The student must bring a device with an operating system accepted by the school
 2. The student must have installed all the apps the school recommends for learning in their particular area

 # Technology Use

-Certain guidelines and proceduers must be in place for proper computer use.
-Communication must also happen with parents for the use of these guidlines at home.
+Certain guidelines and procedures must be in place for proper computer use.
+Communication must also happen with parents for the use of these guidelines at home.

 * Don't pretend to be someone who you're not (*)
 * Don't torrent or download large files during the day (*)